About Me

 Welcome!

-I am a Registered Associate Marriage and Family Therapist (#123991) with the Board of Behavioral Science in California working under the supervision of Margaret (Meg) Bezucha, LMFT # 100194.
-I work with teens and young adults in individual and relationship therapy.
+I am a Licensed Marriage and Family Therapist (#143128) and clinical supervisor with the Board of Behavioral Science.
+I work with teens and young adults in individual and relationship therapy through Out Couch Psychoanalytic Psychotherapy.
 I see psychotherapy as an opportunity to reconnect you with your ability to work, love, and play with more ease.

 In my Master’s of Arts in Clinical Psychology at Antioch University Los Angeles I specialized in Applied Community Psychology, which focuses on prevention models, consultation, program development, and program evaluation.
 Through this, I co-authored a publication on empowered program evaluation models titled A Community Narration Assessment of Master’s Level Psychology Students at Antioch University Los Angeles.
 You can find it online at the Global Journal of Community Psychology!